KeanuRivers/The-Great-States/README.md

 ## Coming Soon

-- Ability to submit your own Myths
+- Ability to submit your own Myths.
+- Myths from Rhode Island, Pennslyvania, Wisconsin, and soon the rest of the 50 states!